wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 ## WordPress 71

 - @sergioestevao 2018-01-29
-- ``Media` added `errorCode` Decimal property, and `errorMessage` String property.
-Store error information resulting from processing or uploading media.
+- ``Media` added `errorData` Transformable property that stores a NSError object tha esulted from a failed import or upload.

 ## WordPress 70